 Produced Intro: Make it stand out.
 Some stations link the time it airs to the intro.
 For example, they call it the "7:20 Phone Jibba".
 Another good tactic is to sub-title the feature with something like, "The funniest four mintues on the radio".

 Personality: Using the provided episode guide, air personalities should set up the episode.
 Don't go cold into the Jibba.
 Build it up to create anticipation and let listeners in on the phone prank.
 Make it a part of your show!

 Play recorded episode.
-The Jibba is fully produced, including background laughter to add ambiance.
-For best results, leave your microphones to add to the "studio audience" effect.
-Or play the fully produced version with laughter built into the background.
+The Jibba is fully produced.
+For best results, leave microphones on to add to a "studio audience" effect.

 End on a High Note.
 It's usually best to NOT talk out of the Phone Jibba.
 It ends on a high note, with a big laugh.
 Leave the audience laughing and go directly into the recorded close.